garylirocks/quickrefs/azure-storage.markdown

   - SAS provider: only generates a SAS and pass it to the client

     ![SAS provider](images/azure_storage-design-lightweight.png)

+### View data in Azure Portal

+When you try to view data (blob, files) in the Portal,

+1. If you have a role with the `Microsoft.Storage/storageAccounts/listkeys/action` permission, then the portal uses access key for accessing data
+    - When there is a "ReadOnly" lock on the account, the `listkeys` action, which is a POST action, would NOT be allowed, the user must use Entra credentials
+2. Otherwise, the portal attempts to use Entra credentials

+Note:

+The setting "*Default to Microsoft Entra authorization in the Azure portal*" allows you to make Microsoft Entra authorization the default option, a user can still overrides it ans use access key authorization.

 ### CLI and curl commands with different auth methods